bendehaan/vault-in-practice/README.md

 ## Running Vault

-- To start vault and the other used docker containers run
+- To start vault and the other used docker containers run (make up) in the directory containing the docker-compose.yaml file

       docker-compose up